Roosevelt Island Tramway: Original cabins (1976–2010)

 The original tram cabins measured 12 by 24 ft.
 Each of the old cabins weighed 18300 lb when empty.
 The vehicles could travel at 17 mph and could fit 125 people (including one attendant), for a total capacity of 1,800 people an hour.
 The original cabins were mostly standing-room only except for a few benches on the sides.
 The cabins had overhead leather straps, which were refurbished in the 1990s and removed in 2010; at the time, they were the only vehicles in New York City's transit system that used straps.
 The bottom sections of the exteriors were composed of bulky red metal panels, while the top sections had sliding windows, which wrapped around the vehicle.
 The roof of each cabin had an emergency escape hatch, a vent, and an asymmetrical A-shaped arm that ran along a set of track ropes.

 Telephones in each cabin allowed operators to communicate with staff at either terminal.
 Each cabin also had three separate braking systems, as well as small consoles that allowed the attendants to semi-automatically control the cabins.
 There were rescue hatches on the floor of each cabin, which could be used to extricate riders if the tramway broke down over land.
-The old cabins were stored in the Motorgate parking garage after the 2010 renovation.
+The old cabins were stored in the Motorgate parking garage after the 2010 renovation; in 2026, RIOC began soliciting proposals for the reuse of the old cabins.

 Current cabins (2010–present)

 Each of the new cabins weighs 22125 lb when empty.
 The vehicles move at about 17 mph and have a capacity of 110 (including one attendant).
 The cabins are standing-room only, except for two benches on the sides, and contain metal grab bars.
 The exteriors of each vehicle have larger windows than the original cabins did.
 The roof of each cabin has a set of two arms, which are suspended from a pair of cables; this allows the cars to maintain stability in windy weather.
 The cabins are also powered by their own electric engines.
 The vehicles' doors are automatically operated, and there are digital screens inside.
 The cabins are also equipped with wireless communications systems.
 As a safety measure, when a cabin loses contact with the route's terminals, its braking systems stop it suddenly, which has sometimes caused the cabin to sway in midair.
+Since March 2026, the cabins have played automated announcements voiced by Charlie Pellett whenever they depart and arrive at the stations.